OALabs/hashdb/README.md

 OALabs run a free [HashDB Lookup Service](https://hashdb.openanalysis.net) that can be used to query a hash table for any hash listed in the HashDb library.
 Included in the hash tables are the complete set of Windows APIs as well as a many common strings used in malware.
 You can even add your own strings!

+#### HashDB IDA Plugin

+The HashDB lookup service has an IDA Pro plugin that can be used to automate hash lookups directly from IDA!
+The client can be downloaded from GitHub [here](https://github.com/OALabs/hashdb-ida).

 ## How To Add New Hashes

 HashDB relies on community support to keep our hash library current!
 Our goal is to have contributors spend **no more than five minutes** adding a new hash, from first commit, to PR.
 To achieve this goal we offer the following streamlined process.